 It is advisable to see a doctor within a month after abortion to check if the healing is complete.

-Terminating the pregnancy is not an easy option for many, and also you might regret it later in life.
+Terminating the pregnancy is not an easy option for many.
 The process can take a toll on you physically as well as emotionally.
-You should, therefore, take enough time and seek the support of your partner and family to take the right decision.
+You should, therefore, take enough time and seek the support of your partner and family to make the right decision.
 Consult your doctor for medical advice.
 Your doctor is only the best guide to take you through it.

 If you have any experiences or advice to share, do write them down in the comment section below.

 2. Christina Raup; Abortion; The Embryo Project Encyclopedia (2010)